alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * DC following up on the Cross-Consortia session recording.
 * LC with taking lead on the PPIE session.
-* Annie J with a walk through of their GitHub needs.
+* AJ with a walk through of their GitHub needs.
 * GA with getting AutSPACEs work tucked away and cleaned up across the repos.

 #### Who helped you this week?

 * EZ clicking submit on the OLS application.
 * EZ taking lead on the GitHub workshop.
-* Meag D with agreeing to lead the Open Talks in September
+* MD with agreeing to lead the Open Talks in September

 #### What did you achieve?